aehsas/Data-analysis-using-streamlit-python/README.md

 # Data-analysis-using-streamlit-python
-Data analysis of crime in california
+Data analysis of crime in sanfrancisco

 # Streamlit